leverh/Code-Institute-Portfolio-2/README.md

 Thorughout the project I have used the live server extension on VS code to make sure everything looks the way it should.
 I also relied on the inspect tool in my Firefox browser.

-When it came to the JavaScript code, I tested each step of the code using console.logs to make sure the code was correct and reproduced what I needed it to.
+When it came to the JavaScript code, I tested each step of the code using console.logs to make sure the code was correct and had reproduced what I needed it to.
 I initially tested all the code on CodePen and jsfiddle:
 ![screenshot of testing on jdfiddle](assets/Images/Screenshot%202023-02-12%20at%2016-41-11%20JSFiddle%20-%20Code%20Playground.png)